Updated January 15, 2020

 When the American Heart Association released its findings on the health risks of sitting for long periods, the news was kind of shocking, revealing that sitting for hours at a time can increase the risk of heart disease, diabetes, and cancer.

 Luckily for the past few years, the home gym industry has produced some excellent fitness machines to help us combat the issues associated with sitting for long periods.
 And one of those excellent machines is the desk elliptical.

-Trying to find the best under-desk elliptical can be tough, there’s a ton of them out there and many of them differ considerably in quality and features.
+Trying to find the best under-desk elliptical can be tough.
+There’s a ton of ellipticals out there, and many of them differ considerably in quality and features.

 For Home And Office Use

 You’re reading our review probably because you have been searching for a desk exerciser for work, but let’s not forget these excellent mini ellipticals can be used at home too.

 Just think how many hours most of us spend on our butts at home, not only when we watch Tv or play games, there’s an increasing amount of us who work from home, and with one of these little ellipticals you can be sure to increase heart and lung health, circulation and lose some calories, all while sitting down.

 Pedal Rotation Height

 Getting hold of a mini elliptical is a great idea, but you need to make sure you buy the right one.
 Before we get into the reviews, I cannot stress enough the main feature you must look out for when purchasing an under-desk elliptical is the pedal rotation height.